AmrElkady93/Multi_Robot_Window_cleaner/multiple_robots_stage/README.md

 # Multiple Robots in Stage

-This is a simulation of the navigation module on two robots, it simulates the system on RVIZ and Stage Robot Simulator.
+This is a simulation of the navigation module on three robots, it simulates the system on RVIZ and Stage Robot Simulator.

 ## How to run it:

 To start with two robots call `roslaunch multiple_robots_stage robots_in_stage.launch`.
-This will set two robots in the map.
+This will set three robots in the map.

 To give a goal to robot_0 you can call: